Sony A6400 vs A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6400 lacks such a headphone port.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6400 and A7 II can be found, respectively, in the Sony A6400 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Is the Sony A6400 better than the Sony A7 II or vice versa?
 The listing below highlights the relative strengths of the two models.